Conneaut Lake Park: Name change and growth

 The park was renamed "Conneaut Lake Park" in 1920 to reflect a move toward more amusements and rides.
-Rides added over these years included a Tumble Bug, a bumper car ride, and a Figure Eight roller coaster (later renamed The Jack Rabbit).
+Rides added over these years included a Tumble Bug, a bumper car ride, and a Figure Eight roller coaster called "Three Way Figure Eight Toboggan Slide" (later renamed Jack Rabbit).
 In 1938, the park's signature roller coaster, Blue Streak, was added.

 In 1943, a large portion of a hotel on the properties, Hotel Conneaut, was destroyed in a fire.
 The ghost of Elizabeth, a bride who supposedly died in the fire, is said to now haunt the hotel.

 Facing competition from corporate-owned theme parks, the park added a jungle cruise ride and other new attractions in the 1960s.
 As trolley service had been discontinued, the park's management began to focus on directing automobile traffic to the park.
 "Fairyland Forest," a walk-through attraction, was constructed across the highway from the park's main entrance.
 Using a combination of fairy tale characters and animals to help attract families and appeal to young children, many similar attractions existed across the country at that time.
 Although popular, the area eventually fell into neglect and closed in 1985.
 It was replaced with a camper lot called Camperland in 1986.

 Ownership changes and decline

 By the 1990s, a series of ownership changes had taken their toll on the park.
-A 1974 takeover of the park by Dr. John and Mary Gene Winslow Flynn had saddled the park with $750,000 in debt, and expansion slowed.
-Charles Flynn, long-time associate of New York City mayor Ed Koch and son of Dr. John and Mary Gene decided to leave politics and become actively involved in the family business.
+A 1974 takeover of the park by Dr. John and Mary Flynn had saddled the park with $750,000 in debt (equal to $ today), and expansion slowed.
+Charles Flynn, long-time associate of New York City mayor Ed Koch and son of Dr. Gene, decided to leave politics and become actively involved in the family business.
 Initially, this change in management was able to invigorate the park.
 In the early 1980s, rides such as the Paratrooper and Yo-Yo were added.
 The waterfront was improved.
 Along the park's midway, a waterslide tower was added, which proved popular.
+Several other attractions, including a miniature golf course and a karaoke stage were added.

 For most of its history, Conneaut Lake Park functioned as a real-life community within an amusement park, as local traffic and waterfront cottages were interspersed with the amusement rides.
 Park Avenue and Comstock Street, the park's main walking paths, were shared by both patrons and vehicles alike.
-Although bothersome at times, locals were proud of this arrangement's unique appeal.
 In an effort to remain competitive, the decision was made to enclose the park for the 1990 season.
-For the first time in its long history, admission would be charged.
+For the first time in its history, admission would be charged.
 In a letter to customers explaining the changes, Flynn stated, "Traditional parks are dropping like flies and it's time we all realize that we have to take steps now and save our park before its too late to do anything about it."